ericfinster/ericfinster.github.io/index.md

 I'm also the author of a [site](http://opetopic.net) all about the opetopes.

+## PhD Opportunities at Birmingham

+We are inviting applications for PhD studentships in the Theory Group at the University of Birmingham to work on Homotopy Type Theory and related areas.
+The Theory Group at Birmingham has a broad interest in type theory, category theory, programming language theory and formalized mathematics, and both I and Martín Escardó are active researchers in the HoTT community.

+For more information, send me at **e.l.finster** **at** **bham.ac.uk**.

 ## Publications

 1. Homotopy Type Theory: Univalent Foundations of Mathematics